RumiCar-group/RumiCarRos/docs/CrossCompilation.md

 ```

 ## Build All
-Docker starts in `~/rcar` directory by default.
-The following command will build all the packages in that directory, which are `RumiCarRos` contents.
+Docker starts in `~/rcar` ROS workspace.
+The following command builds packages there (the arguments are passed to underlying `colcon build`).

 ```
-pibuild
+$ pibuild --packages-up-to rumicar
+$ pibuild  # to build all
 ```